Enbridge Inc.

 RockFlow Model Forecast: Three Scenarios for 2026

-Based on a comprehensive analysis, here is a 12-month outlook for Enbridge (ENB):
+Based on the provided analysis, here is a 12-month outlook for Enbridge (ENB):

 Wall Street Consensus